mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 To counter these issues, I trailed a process of creating 5 min sections as a text transcript.
 The large amount of video data in each session forced a partial transcription process which was in part descriptive and in other parts involved a closer transcription of the words spoken by participants.

 This trail was in part successful, word document created in the correct format could be imported into Nvivo for coding and query.
 Another reason prevented the further use of Nvivo.

 Driven by a requirement to cross reference the video data of 360 footage with screen capture video, I researched a process to syncronise and display both sources of video side by side on the same screen.
 Vlc player has the ability to play multiple files simultaneously.
 VLC also had flexible (and configurable) playback controls of which in comparison to Nvivo made the process of transcription much less frustrating.

-This was compounded by a decreased need to undertake complex queries using multiple coding schema (next section).

-##### S2a Theory on thematic analysis and video coding

-Thematic analysis is commonly done in stages, each revision building on insights of the previous one.

-While grounded analysis involves starting with no preset themes, the kind of analysis I undertook began with some themes that had emerged from interviews with practitioners and subsequent research which is summarised in the literature of  Chapter 2.
-This decision was guided by x, who said y.

-The advantage of using a coding software like Nvivo is the possibilities to compare and contrast different coding schema using coding comparison queries.
-These queries within Nvivio are a potential powerful tool to identify x and y.

-Summary of thematic analysis - https://www.plymouth.ac.uk/uploads/production/document/path/18/18247/Kiger_and_Varpio__2020__Thematic_analysis_of_qualitative_data_AMEE_Guide_No_131.pdf

-Search this for keywords and find relevant journal articles.
+**Practicalities**

+I some sessions I attempted to have a clock displayed within view of the 360 camera.
+However, this was not always practical.

+Prioritise displaying time - have an old school clock under the 360 camera.
+For example.

+**Implications**

+The complications of video data coding in terms of granularity forced a reevaluation in imagined procedure.

+Given that a systematic and granular process would be difficult, how necessary would  complex queries using multiple coding schema within Nvivo be.
+In other words would the gain justify the pain?

-#### s2b Change of direction away from close thematic analysis
+#### s2b - Clustering of themes and later change of direction away from close thematic analysis

 I began clustering of potential themes for analysis using 10 selected sessions and transcribing them.

 The process of initial clustering helped to get closer to the data and to :